MichaelStott/tech-squawks/web/content/aws/canonical_requests/example.md

 #### Example

-The following are concrete code examples demonstrating how to generate and send canonical requests to list the AWS account users.
+The following are concrete code examples demonstrating how to generate and send a canonical request to list the AWS account users.
 For those interested, the AWS SDKs can provide further concrete examples for handling canonical requests in a more general manner.

 {{< tabs groupId="code" >}}
 {{% tab name="Typescript" %}}